Devitzer/Devitzer/README.md

 Hello, I am Devitzer!
 I like to make small projects that are more for fun than useful.
 Each project I make is something new I have never worked on before!

-I am working on a programming language called Obsidian!
-It's a very easy to learn language with documentation [here!](https://obsidian.geodax.ca/)
+I am working on a programming language called Cobalt!
+It's a very easy to learn language with documentation [here!](https://cobalt.devitzer.dev/docs)

-Yes, I gave my own respository a license 😜